Pork rib roast is an ideal dinner when company’s coming—here’s everything you need to know to make it perfectly so it’s juicy and delicious.

 - Roast until the internal temperature is 145-160°F, 20 to 25 minutes per pound and then remove from oven.

 (145°F is considered safe for pork according to the USDA.
 It will be moist and slightly pink in the center.
-If you prefer your pork fully white and well done, then go with the 160°F temperature.) - Cover the roasting pan with foil and let rest outside of the oven for 30 minutes.
+If you prefer your pork fully white and well done, then go with the 160°F temperature.) - Transfer roast to rimmed plate and cover with foil to rest for 30 minutes.
+Pour drippings out of pan, rinse out pan, and wipe it down.*

 - Meanwhile, increase the oven temperature to 475°F.